dartraiden/NVIDIA-patcher/README.md

 The patched driver comes in two versions:
 * Regular;
-* NVENC-NvFBC- prefixed ([removed](https://github.com/keylase/nvidia-patch/tree/master/win) restriction on maximum number of simultaneous NVENC video encoding; [enabled](https://github.com/keylase/nvidia-patch/tree/master/win/nvfbcwrp)NvFBC for all NvFBC-targeted applications).
+* NVENC-NvFBC- prefixed ([removed](https://github.com/keylase/nvidia-patch/tree/master/win) restriction on maximum number of simultaneous NVENC video encoding; [enabled](https://github.com/keylase/nvidia-patch/tree/master/win/nvfbcwrp) NvFBC for all NvFBC-targeted applications).

 **Attention: Do not use NVENC- prefixed package if your mining card does not have hardware NVENC support.
 In this case driver will cause problems (crashes) in applications supporting NVENC.**